EternityForest/AnyoneCanDoIt/README.md

-On top of it all, they may physically move towards their part of whatever they are planning,, threatening to leave you behind, or implement the bad plan without your agreement at all.
+On top of it all, they may physically move towards their part of whatever they are planning, threatening to leave you behind, or implement the bad plan without your agreement at all.

 In these cases, there may be no other answer aside from short controlled bursts of your